hschoenburg/ecosystem/STATE_OF_COSMOS.md

 - Research deployment (of relevant cryptography & distributed systems research, e.g. ZKP light clients)
 - Protocol design (of the core IBC standard)
+- Protocol upgrades to new standard versions with additional options for ordering, security, authentication, etc.
+- Additional light clients for new consensus algorithms integrated with the IBC spec & implementations
 - Protocol stewardship & governance (steering committee, ecosystem working group)
 - Safety & liveness analysis of complex multi-chain topologies
 - Multiple implementations of the standard in separate languages
-- Implementation review, auditing, and verification
+- Implementation review, auditing, and verification of implementations in multiple languages

 #### Zone developer relations & communication